-In recent times, tattoos have gained more mainstream acceptance, but they still carry a certain level of stigma in some societies.
-The word ‘stigma’ comes from the Latin word that means a mark or puncture, especially one made by a pointed instrument.
-Despite this, tattoos continue to be popular as a form of self-expression and as a way to commemorate important events or people in one’s life.
+While tattoos have gained more mainstream acceptance in recent times, they still carry a of stigma in some societies.
+The word “stigma” originates from a Latin word that means a mark or puncture, made by a pointed instrument.